kaist-cp/hazardflow/doc/docs/tutorial/masked_merge.md

 The Masked Merge combinator egress interface is also a valid-ready hazard interface `I<Self::EH, { Dep::Demanding }>`.
 * We define the egress hazard as `type EH = VrH<(P, U<{ clog2(N) }>), Array<bool, N>>`.
   * The payload type is a tuple type.
-    * `Opt<P>` contains the real data we want to send through the wires.
+    * `Option<P>` contains the real data we want to send through the wires.
     * `U<{ clog2(N) }>` is the index of the ingress interfaces represented in bits. `clog2(N)` is the bit-width for representing integer `N`.
     * The payload will be sent to the FIFO queue.
     * The element in the FIFO queue is a tuple containing the actual data and the index of the ingress interface that sends the data.
   * The resolver is an array of `bool` of size `N`.
-    * This resolver is send back from the FIFO queue.
+    * This resolver is sent back from the FIFO queue.
     * It indicates which ingress interfaces are present in the current queue.
     * If there are 4 ingress interfaces and the array is `[true, false, false, true]`, it indicates the ingress interface 1's and ingress interface 2's payloads are not currently in the queue.

 The Masked Merge combinator will try to choose the ingress interface whose payload is not in the queue and send it to the FIFO queue in the next clock cycle.

-### FIFO Queue

-The FIFO Queue ingress interface:
-* The payload is a tuple containing the actual data we want to transfer and also the index of the ingress interface of the Masked Merge combinator that sends the data.
-* The resolver indicates which ingress interfaces are present in the current queue.

-The FIFO Queue egress interface is a simple valid-ready interface `Vr<P>`.

 ## Modular Design